fbpx

 What are other ways I can tell if a school is a good fit for me?

-As mentioned above, using your GPA and standardized test scores can be used to determine if a school is a target, reach, or safety for you.
-But there are some other statistics to consider when making a college list.
+As mentioned above, using your GPA and standardized test scores can be used to determine if a school is a good target, reach, or safety for you.
+But there are some additional statistics to consider when making a college list:

-Another useful statistic to look at is retention rate.
+4. Another useful statistic to look at is retention rate.
 This is the rate of students who return to school after their first year.
 Like graduation rate, it is a good indicator of student satisfaction and affordability.
+To schedule an appointment with top Ivy League school students who have experience with tutoring college academics and coaching high school students, click here to contact us about Dewey Smart Ivy League Tutoring & College Admissions Counseling.

 How can I use these criteria in making my college list?